 Will I be placed on a waiting list?
 We do maintain a waitlist for most of our year levels.
 Places are offered to those most likely to benefit from the College’s programs and, generally, students are accepted in order of application.
 For more information read How to Enrol.

 At what year levels does the College accept students?
-Students may enter the College at any year level if there are places available, however, the main intake years at Kimberley College are Prep and Year 7.
+Students may enter the College at any year level if there are places available, however, the main intake years at Kimberley College are Prep, Year 7 & Year 10..

 What happens if I have a confirmed place for my child but would like to change their commencement year?
-As long as there is space available in that year/class, the College can move your enrolment year to suit your needs.
+As long as you have paid your confirmation fee and there is space available in that year/class, the College can move your enrolment year to suit your needs.

 When will I know if my child has been accepted into Prep?
 As soon as a decision is made about your child’s enrolment, you will be notified by phone or via email from email@example.com.
 Generally, Prep enrolments are confirmed at the latest by June/July the year prior to commencement.

 What resources do I need to buy for my child at the start of the school year?
 A letter is sent to all parents at the start of each year outlining the individual resource needs for their child’s class.
 As our staff develop the curriculum ‘in-house’, there are no text books to purchase.
 As a general rule, pens, pencils, a pencil case and exercise books are the minimum stationery requirements for Years 3 through to 12.
 Parents will be informed by classroom teachers of specific stationery needs if and when needed.

 When are the school holidays?
 On the whole, Kimberley College follows the Department of Education and Training (DET) school calendar.
 At times, a day or two might be different to the DET Calendar, but this information will be communicated to parents well in advance.

 WHAT'S DIFFERENT ABOUT KIMBERLEY COLLEGE?